LoreviQ/WebNovelPlatform/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Welcome to this versatile web app designed for writers and readers alike.
+A versatile web app designed for writers and readers alike.
 Built with a React front end and a Go back end, this application offers a seamless experience for managing and enjoying fiction and other text works.

 ### Key Features